General Information

 Scholarly Reading and Writing In The Age of AI and The Need for Visibility and Impact: Issues and Challenges

-Scholarly reading and writing in the age of AI and the need for visibility and impact: issues and challenges is the title of a workshop (mostly in English language) funded by the Franco-German University (UFA / DFH), to which Johannes Gutenberg University Mainz (D) and Claude Bernard University Lyon I (F) invite young researchers.
+Scholarly reading and writing in the age of AI and the need for visibility and impact: issues and challenges is the title of a workshop (mostly in English language) funded by the Franco-German University (UFA / DFH), to which Johannes Gutenberg University Mainz (D) and Claude Bernard University Lyon I (F) invited young researchers.

-Detailed Program (latest update: March 23, 2023)
+Detailed Program (latest update: March 22, 2023)

 More information you will find on this page.